Sun Xueling

 Prior to entering politics, Sun had worked at the Economic Development Board, DBS Bank, Temasek International, Deutsche Bank AG and Macquarie Securities.

 She made her political debut in the 2015 general election as part of a six-member PAP team contesting in Pasir Ris–Punggol GRC and won 72.89% of the vote.
+She had previously served as Minister of State for Education between 2020 and 2022.
 She served as Senior Parliamentary Secretary for Home Affairs and Senior Parliamentary Secretary for National Development concurrently between 2018 and 2020.

-During the 2020 general election, she contested as a solo PAP candidate in Punggol West SMC and won 60.98% of the vote.
-She was subsequently promoted to Minister of State in 2020.

 Early life and education

 Sun was brought up mostly by her grandmother, who was widowed at the age of 33 with six children as Sun's parents were both busy in their full-time jobs.
 She grew up in a flat in Clementi with her younger sister before moving to Ang Mo Kio.

+She then went on to Ai Tong Primary before continuing her secondary school education at CHIJ St Nicholas Girls' School.
 Having been encouraged by her grandmother to help the needy, she started doing volunteering work in 2001, while she was studying at the National University of Singapore, from which she graduated with a Bachelor of Social Sciences degree in economics.

 She subsequently went on to complete a Master of Science with merit degree in international political economy at the London School of Economics.

 Career

-Sun started her career in the Economic Development Board in 2003 before she joined DBS Bank as an Assistant Vice-President.
-She was Director of Investment Groups at Temasek Holdings and had spent eight years based in Hong Kong and China working for as a Director for Deutsche Bank AG and as Senior Vice-President for Macquarie Securities.
-She was also the Chief Executive Officer of Business China from 1 November 2015 to 20 May 2018.
+Sun started her career in the Economic Development Board (EDB) in 2003 before she joined DBS Bank as an Assistant Vice President.
+She was Director of Investment Groups at Temasek Holdings and had spent eight years based in Hong Kong and China working for Deutsche Bank AG as a Director and later Macquarie Securities as a Senior Vice President.
+She was also Chief Executive Officer of Business China from 1 November 2015 to 20 May 2018.